MiquelNasarre/FourierS2/README.md

 - The `Figure` menu displays the figures you have currently loaded in the program, once you load new files they will be displayed there.

-- The `Advanced` menu has two different options, it recommended to press the first option `Generate Dataset` upon starting the program.
+- The `Advanced` menu has two different options, it is recommended to press the first option `Generate Dataset` upon starting the program.
   This will compute and store all the values for all the Spherical Harmonics in every point of our representation of the sphere.
 It will take around 400MB on the RAM memory, but it will greatly improve the performance of the program.